CraftAcademyLabs/coach-guides/weeks/week_7_8_9.md

 - **Friday:**
   - [ ] 13:30 Tech interview training - Unter [Setting up a project](../miscellaneous/assessments/assessment_6.md) - Go over Unter
+    - [ ] They can not use the course material for this challenge!

   - [ ] 16:00 Scrum master follow up